Menu

 CHF 2360.–

-Erik Nitsche illustrates research on gravitation and electro-magnetism, fondamental forces which govern matter, from micro-waves to the movement of the stars.
+In this poster, Erik Nitsche illustrates research into gravitation and electromagnetism, two of the basic forces that govern the universe, from microwaves to the movements of stars.

-The red point in a white circle could represent an atom or a sun, but could also be interpreted as an egg, a symbol of the Big Bang, the beginning of the universe.
+The red dot in a white circle can represent an atom or a sun, but can also be interpreted as an egg, symbolising the Big Bang, the beginning of the universe and time.

 General Dynamics.
 L'atome au service de la paix, Nuclear fusion